 Clearly Filtered Water Pitcher

-You’d never believe that the Clearly Filtered Water Pitcher is a humble water pitcher filter when it can remove nearly as many contaminants as a reverse osmosis system, including 99.8% PFAs – one of the most impressive figures for PFAs removal that exists today.
+You’d never believe that the Clearly Filtered Water Pitcher is a humble water pitcher filter when it can reduce nearly as many contaminants as a reverse osmosis system, including 99.8% PFAs – one of the most impressive figures for PFAs reduction that exists today.

-- Removes 99.8% of PFAs– The Clearly Filtered Water Pitcher is independently tested to remove virtually all PFAs from drinking water.
+- Reduces 99.8% of PFAs– The Clearly Filtered Water Pitcher is independently tested to reduce virtually all PFAs from drinking water.

-- Tested to NSF Standards – The Clearly Filtered Water Pitcher has been tested by a third party to NSF Standards 42, 53 (for removing toxic PFAs), 244, 401, and P473.
+- Tested to NSF Standards – The Clearly Filtered Water Pitcher has been tested by a third party to NSF Standards 42, 53 (for reducing toxic PFAs), 401, and P473.

 Best for: Anyone looking to spend less than $100 on one of the most capable PFAs water filtration solutions that takes just minutes to set up and requires minimal maintenance.

-- We’re blown away by the Clearly Filtered Pitcher’s ability to remove more than 350 contaminants and almost 100% PFAs.
+- We’re blown away by the Clearly Filtered Pitcher’s ability to reduce more than 350 contaminants and almost 100% PFAs.

 - This filter was one of the easiest to use in our testing, with no complex installation or maintenance required.